/ HALion Developer Resource / HALion Script / Diving Deeper /

 The following steps will establish a connection between LDT (debugger server) and the Lua Script module (debugger client).

-1. Open HALion, go to the Lua Script module and click the Connect to Debugger button Connect to Debugger Gray.
+1. Open HALion, go to the Lua Script module and click the Connect to Debugger Connect to Debugger Gray button.
 This defines the Lua Script module as debugger client.
 The Connect to Debugger button turns blue Connect to Debugger Blue to indicate that it waits for the debugger server.

 3. Click Debug to start the debugger server.

-The Connect to Debugger button in HALion turns green if the debugger server and client are connected Connect to Debugger Green.
+The Connect to Debugger button in HALion turns green Connect to Debugger Green if debugger server and client are connected.

 Lua Script Module